EnlightenmentDesign/web-communication-design-development-2/documentation/flexbox/05-align-items/README.md

 # align-items
-This defines the default behavior for how flex items are laid out along the cross axis on the current line.
-Think of it as the justify-content version for the cross-axis (perpendicular to the main-axis).
+This defines the default behavior for how flex items are laid out along the secondary axis on the current line.
+Think of it as the justify-content version for the secondary axis (perpendicular to the main axis).

 To test these better we are going to add a new style.
-This will make the first child elmeent to have a larger font size which we will use when we test `align-items: baseline;`
+This will make the first child element to have a larger font size which we will use when we test `align-items: baseline;`
 ```
 .child:nth-child(1) { font-size: 1.618rem; }
 ```